 6. Fireplace Hearth or Mantle Piece

-Why not build a feature wall in your backyard or the front of your home that looks just like it!
+If you love the look of The Colosseum in Rome, why not build a feature wall in your back or front yard that looks just like it?